oschl-git/jecna-wa-certificates/answers/ADFo.md

 ## Section 6

-- A plug-in is an extension to the built-in types of Application Express?
+- A plug-in is an extension to the built-in types of Application Express.
+True or False?

     **True**

-- To use Dynamic actions to define complex client-side behavior declaratively you need to know or code JavaScript or AJAX?
+- To use Dynamic actions to define complex client-side behavior declaratively you need to know or code JavaScript or AJAX.
+True or False?

     **False**